IntelBroker

-Kai Logan West (born 1999 or 2000), known also by the online pseudonym IntelBroker, is a former black hat hacker who has committed several high-profile cyber attacks against large corporations and government agencies, with over 80 sales and leaks of compromised data having been traced to them.
+IntelBroker is a black hat hacker who has committed several high-profile cyber attacks against large corporations and government agencies, with over 80 sales and leaks of compromised data having been traced to them.

 IntelBroker first began activities in October 2021, hacking minor organizations, but gained notoriety in 2023 after an attack on the food delivery service "Weee!".
 They have been active on BreachForums, an online cybercrime forum, serving as its owner between August 2024 and January 2025.

-IntelBroker's identity was revealed on June 25, 2025, as a result of his indictment and arrest.
+In February 2025, a United Kingdom national was arrested in France, and was named as IntelBroker in an indictment and press release by the United States District Court for the Southern District of New York.

 Personal details

 After their initial string of attacks, IntelBroker was speculated to be a highly skilled team, possibly an Iranian Persistent Threat Group; however, an interview with The Cyber Express revealed that they were a single person.
 In another interview with the German podcast Inside Darknet, IntelBroker claimed that he was Serbian and resided in Russia for safety reasons.

 IntelBroker has expressed that law enforcement assigns national affiliations to independent actors too quickly and that the media often cover or overlook cyberattacks selectively.
 In their interview with Inside Darknet, IntelBroker expressed a desire to one day manage a cybercrime forum.
 They told The Cyber Express that one of their hobbies is drinking and that "exploiting digital vulnerabilities" can be lucrative "all while operating within ethical and legal boundaries".